DenisaToarcas/UBB--Computer-Science/3rd year/mobile application programming/Project Ideea/projectIdeea.md

 ### Main Features
 1. **View All Trips (Main Screen):**
    - The user can see a list of all registered trips.
-Each trip will display essential information like destination, date, and key stops.
+Each trip will display essential information like destination and date.
    - A button on the main screen will navigate the user to a "New Trip" page where they can add a new trip to the app.

 2. **Add Trip:**